 HEALTH & SAFETY

-Travellers to South Africa don’t require immunisations unless they are travelling to an area where yellow fever is endemic – here, you’ll need to present an inoculation certificate.
+Travelers to South Africa don’t require immunisations unless they are traveling to an area where yellow fever is endemic – here, you’ll need to present an inoculation certificate.
 Cape Town is not a malaria-afflicted area either so there’s no need to stock up on prophylactics.

 The tap water in South Africa is safe to drink and, in the interest of keeping our city clean and green, purchase a reusable bottle and top up at taps and drinking fountains.

 The city has an excellent network of both state and private hospitals – you can find these details in our Useful contacts section.
 Save emergency service numbers to your phone in case of a medical emergency.

 It’s a good idea to exercise common sense no matter where in the world you’re traveling, and Cape Town is no exception.
 Avoid carrying large sums of money on your person or drawing attention to expensive items such as jewelry, mobile phones, and cameras.
 Never leave your belongings unattended in a public space and avoid deserted areas after dark.
 You should also be aware of pickpockets or opportunistic thieves in crowded spaces such as nightclubs or public parks and arenas.